 Quaker Fundraisers GatheringA Biennial Educational & Networking Conference

-The 2022 Quaker Fundraisers Gathering will be held on Thursday, November 3rd & Friday, November 4th at Friends Center in Philadelphia, Pennsylvania.
+The 2022 Quaker Fundraisers Gathering will be held on Thursday, November 3rd & Friday, November 4th in Philadelphia, Pennsylvania.
 This year’s theme is Rejuvenate/Reframe/Rejoice!

 Thursday: A full day of learning sessions followed by a peer networking gathering at a local restaurant.
 Breakfast and lunch are provided, dinner is on your own.

 Friday: A half day of learning sessions followed by Meeting for Worship.
 Breakfast is provided.

 The Quaker Fundraisers Gathering is a biennial educational and networking conference for fundraising professionals and volunteers working in Quaker schools, organizations, meetings and churches.
 Friends Fiduciary Corporation has coordinated and sponsored the event since 2003, working with a volunteer planning group each year composed of Quaker fundraisers that guide, shape and assist with the Gathering.

 Each Gathering provides a wide range of valuable learning and networking opportunities with dynamic speakers and presenters offering both formal and informal learning and networking opportunities throughout the Gathering.

 “I look forward to the Gathering for its fellowship and the opportunity to share the successes and challenges of our development work with other organizations.
 Having several of our staff attend enhances team-building and provides insights that support our work.”

 2020 QFG Sessions